vikasdimaniya/UBLS/readme.md

-**UBLS (user based login system) it is a framework that is developed in node to create backend for user based( means have login mechanism) applications, It provides headstart to development of new product.**
+**UBLS (user based login system) it is a boilerplate for high throughput applications developed using node, mongodb(standalone/replicas), redis(TODO,with replication), oAuth and Elastic search(TODO, redis can be used for search but it won't be persistant if single node is used) to create microservices or a standalone server for user based( means some auth mechanism) applications, It provides headstart to development of new product that handle large amounts of data.**

 **_WINDOWS:_**
 For development: set NODE_ENV=development